dbconsultoria/weatherproject/readme.md

 ## Docker Setup

 The project is containerized using Docker to ensure easy deployment and environment consistency.
-The `Dockerfile` sets up the necessary environment for running both the FastAPI application and the PostgreSQL database.
+The `Dockerfile` sets up the necessary environment for running the application.

 ### Dockerfile Overview

 * It uses the official Python image to install required Python dependencies.
 * The PostgreSQL instance runs locally within the Docker container, ensuring that the application can interact with the database seamlessly.
-* The FastAPI app is exposed on port `8000`.

 ### Running the Project with Docker